 2. “The resources on the internet are endless and right at your fingertips” (@imogen.knits)

 When in doubt, Google it!
 There’s an abundance of video tutorials on Youtube for each and every stitch, so if you’re looking for somewhere to get started, just pick a video and follow along.
 You could build up a playlist to work through and come back to when you feel like you need a refresher.

 3. Don’t be afraid of patterns

 A wise Woolyknitter said “patterns seem complicated but once you know the stitches, it’s easier than you think” (@spindelyshankz).
-If you’d like to see our guide to knitting abbreviations you can find it here.

 It’s also important that before you cast on, you read the whole pattern!
 That way you won’t lose your way or have any nasty surprises when you come across a stitch you’ve never heard of – give yourself plenty of warning so that you can practice new stitches first.

 - “Dropped stitches aren’t as scary once you know how to pick them back up!” (@hookaduckcrochet)